apostrophecms-legacy/apostrophe-salesforce-experience/README.md

 ### User flow

 Once configured, a Salesforce account holder **with access through the connected app you created for the SAML connection** can visit the login url (`loginUrl`), which should send them to the Salesforce login page.
 Once they successfully sign in, they will be redirected back to the website, or to whatever `redirectionUrl` you set.
-They should then be logged into both Salesforce and be recognized by the Apostrophe applications.
+The website will then be able to access their Salesforce profile, and they will also be logged into Salesforce, which is useful if you choose to redirect them there.
 By visiting the `/auth/saml/logout` URL of the Apostrophe application they will be disconnected from the app as well as logged out from Salesforce.

 With the visitor's "experiences" information now stored in their session, the website content presentation should respond to this information as expected.